linas/learn-experiments-en/run-13/README.md

 * `r13-all-in-one.rdb` -- copy of r14-sim200.rdb which has word-sims
      for the top-200 word-pairs.
 It also has the following stuff:
      -- Word pairs, from long ago.
-These are trimmed to remove all word-pairs with MI of one or less.
+These are trimmed to remove all word-pairs with MI of 1.1 or less, leaving 3.9M pairs.
      -- word-pair MI that are appropriate, prior to this trim.
      -- word-disjunct pairs, with chap marginals on them.